luishsilva/lord-of-the-forms-js/reamde.md

 Form

-- [ ] Page must NOT reload after submitting
+- [ X ] Page must NOT reload after submitting
 - [ ] ClassApp Code and FunctionalApp Code should be treated as separate apps as far as state goes

 Profile Information Component